ecatmur/stacktrace-from-exception/paper.md

 * *low-cost*: if the search phase reaches a *try-block* marked as not requiring stacktrace then behavior is entirely unaffected.
 * *graceful degradation*: if intermediate code (esp. catch-and-rethrow) fails to take a stacktrace at a point it should, there will still be a stacktrace from the most recent rethrow point available to the eventual handler.
 * *vendor freedom*: the implementer can implement the facility in whatever way is most efficient and appropriate for the targeted platform.

-## Acknowledgements

-Thank you especially to Antony Peacock for getting this paper ready for initial submission, and to Mathias Gaunard for inspiration, review and feedback.
-Thank you also to Jonathan Wakely and to members of BSI IST/5/-/21 (C++) panel for review and feedback.

 # Suggested syntax